 Note that the binary search tree has a property that every left subtree element will be less than or equal to the root element, and every right subtree element is greater than or equal to the root element.

 We need to figure out the root of merged tree.
-The root element can be either right extreme node in Tor left extreme node in T2 to maintain BST property.
-So, the approach is to remove either of these nodes, make it as root, and attach Tas left subtree, Tas right subtree.
+The root element can be either right extreme node in T1 or left extreme node in T2 to maintain BST property.
+So, the approach is to remove either of these nodes, make it as root, and attach T1 as left subtree, T2 as right subtree.

 Thursday, February 10, 2011